 The following sections provide preferred cabling topologies for cabling storage expansion enclosures to the DS4800 Storage Subsystem.
 Each example provides redundant paths to the drives.
-If one of these examples is suitable for your hardware and application, complete the cabling connections as described by the tables.
-If you have hardware other than what is shown in these examples to include in your topology, use these examples as a starting point for creating your specific topology.
+If one of these examples is suitable for your hardware and application, complete the cabling connections as described in the tables.
+If you have hardware to include in your topology other than what is shown in these examples, use the examples as a starting point for creating your specific topology.

-Attention: The DS4800 supports the connection of a maximum of 8 storage expansion enclosures per redundant drive channel loop.
-The DS4800 supports two redundant drive channel loops.
+Attention: The DS4800 supports the connection of a maximum of 8 storage expansion enclosures per redundant drive channel pair.
+The DS4800 supports two redundant drive channel pairs.